bueltge/addquicktag/readme.txt

 		return $post_types;
 	}

 Also it is possible to filter the pages inside the backend.
-On default was the scripts include the pages `post.php`, `comment.php`.
+On default was the scripts include the pages `post.php`, `post-new.php` and `comment.php`.
 The follow example change this for an another page.

 	add_filter( 'addquicktag_pages', 'my_addquicktag_pages' );
 	/**